French bonds outperform after dodging Moody's ratings downgrade

 QE PRESSURE

+Market focus is also on European Central Bank President Mario Draghi's appearance at the EU parliament later on Monday, which follows tepid demand for the bank's latest scheme to push cheap long-term cash through the financial system.

-If purchasing manager surveys on Tuesday point to more weakness in the euro zone economy, it will add to speculation that the European Central Bank sooner or later will be forced to embark on full-scale asset purchases including government bonds, a tool known as quantitative easing.
+If purchasing manager surveys on Tuesday point to more weakness in the euro zone economy, it will add to speculation that Draghi sooner or later will be forced to embark on full-scale asset purchases including government bonds, a tool known as quantitative easing.

 A fall in the ECB's preferred measure of the market's long-term inflation expectations to its lowest this year on Friday, coming after the small take-up of the four-year loans, exacerbated deflation fears and increased speculation about QE.